 Her accomplishments include: 2006 Rockport Art Association Contributing Members Show Mary James and Slater-Brown Memorial Award; 2008 Duxbury Art Association Winter Juried Show-Second Place; South Shore Art Center Arts Festival-Best in Show; Quincy Art Association Arts Fest-Honorable Mention; Plymouth Guild Forty First Annual Juried Art Show-Honorable Mention; 2012 South Shore Art Center Arts Festival,Third Prize Oil; 2014 International Marine Art Exhibition, Mystic Seaport.

 She has also been juried into the Duxbury Art Association Winter Juried Show and the South Shore Art Center Arts Festival every year since 2007, and the Cooperstown National Juried Show in 2010.
-She has been a Signature Member of the American Society of Marine Artists since 2009.
+She is a Member of the American Society of Marine Artists.